dddrrreee/cs240lx-20spr/labs/18-memcheck-impl/README.md

       you'll have to look at the output to make sure it makes sense.

 #### Part 2: trapping each load and store.

+This is the fun part, where we can use the trick we keep discussing

+Basic idea:
+  1. Remove permissions from the heap memory.
+  2. Run the code at user level.
+  3. If it doesn't load or store to the heap (does ALU operations, or memory operations elsewhere) you will get no traps and run at full speed (very different from valgrind!).
+  4. If it does load or store the heap, you will get a domain section trap.

+How to handle a domain section trap:
+  1. Change permissions for the heap domain id so the code can read or write it (as in part 1).
+  2. Before you jump back: Set a single step mismatch on the exception program counter.
+     Now, when you jump, it will *only* run that one single instruction and then give a single-step mismatch exception.
+  3. In the mismatch exception handle, remove access to the domain id (by calling `memcheck_trap_enable` and disable the mismatch breakpoint.
+Now, when you jump back, the code will continue as before.

+For tests:
+  - `part2-test0.c`: checks that you can handle multiple traps.
+You'll have to look at the output.
+  - `part2-test0.c`: checks that you can handle calling your `memcheck_fn` multiple times.
+You'll have to look at the output.
+  - `part2-test2.c`: simple test that shouldn't give any issues --- call `kmalloc` and make sure things work.
+This checks that you called `kmalloc_init_set_start(heap_start)` to set where the heap started.

+There should be more tests, so if you write some that would be great.

+#### Part 3: simple shadow

+Here you'll do a simple shadow memory.
+We'll just allocate a single 4-byte word to keep things easy.